 Do you grind or clench your teeth and wonder how you can stop yourself from grinding your teeth at night?
 If so, you’re not alone.
 Also known as bruxism, teeth grinding affects about 8-10 percent of the population, according to some research studies.
 Many people (young and old) grind their teeth at night, which can lead to serious dental consequences.
 Regardless of the reasons why you grind, there are several things you can do to stop grinding your teeth at night and thus prevent the damage that can result from doing so.
-Talk to your dentist about your risk of bruxism and how you can best treat it.
+Talk to your dentist in Vaughan about your risk of bruxism and how you can best treat it.

 Why do I grind my teeth at night?